 The gradual process of domestication became truly problematic with the advent of grain agriculture, increasing population density and the top-down control of institutional hierarchy, beginning with fixed settlements like Jericho (9,000 BCE) and Catal Huyuk (7,500 BCE).
 The continuous surpluses made possible by grain agriculture are not natural in the wild.
 Surplus invites having, hoarding and greed, which stimulates the ego.
 This concurs with the ‘illusion of self’, as Buddha pointed out in his 2nd Noble Truth, “the illusion of self originates and manifests itself in a cleaving to things”.
 This enhanced self (ego) helps exacerbate competitive hierarchical instincts and suppress cooperative egalitarian ones.

 Divide and Conquer

-Essentially civilization, with its emphasis on specialization, the calendar, knowledge, literacy, and social ranking, ‘divides and conquers’ the egalitarian hunter-gatherer in each of us.
+Civilization emphasizes specialization, and through various ways, such as calendars, expertise, literacy, social ranking, etc., essentially ‘divides and conquers’ the egalitarian hunter-gatherer in each of us.
 The more specialized the activities of a culture, the more multi-layered and hierarchical its society.
 Indeed, niche specialization is the hallmark of advanced and sophisticated civilizations (2).